Eastern osprey: Status and conservation

+As of July 2024, the bird is not listed or protected by legislation in other states.

-The conservation status in Western Australia is as 'not threatened', relatively common in the North and less frequently recorded in the south.
+In Western Australia, it is relatively common in the north and less frequently recorded in the south.
 A 1902 report by Alexander Milligan of a breeding pair in the southwest region was published in The Emu, and a description of a nest with two eggs located at Cape Mentelle which had been photographed eleven years earlier by A. J. Campbell.
 One egg was taken for deposit at the state's museum by Milligan and along with the museum's director, B. H. Woodward, charged the warden of the cave system with protection of the site.

 The species is rare in Victoria and now absent from Tasmania.